ncatlab/nlab-content/pages/1/5/3/0/351/content.md

 If the dependence of $F$ or $G$ on $x$ in a dinatural transformation is trivial, it reduces to an extranatural one.
 Similarly, if the contravariant (or, dually, the covariant) dependence of $F$ and $G$ on $x$ are trivial, it reduces to an ordinary natural one.

-Arguably, most dinatural transformations which arise in practice are ordinary or extranatural.
+Arguably, most dinatural transformations which arise in practice are ordinary natural, extranatural, or [[paranatural]].

 ## Definition